MindscapeHQ/raygun4apple/README.md

                             withCustomData:@{@"TestMessage":@"Hello World!"}];
 ```

-## Set up unique user tracking
+## Set up Customers

-By default, each user will be identified as an anonymous user.
-However you can set more detailed user information with the following snippet.
+By default, each user will be identified as an anonymous user/customers.
+However you can set more detailed customer information with the following snippet.

 ```objective-c
 RaygunUserInformation *userInfo = nil;